Saturday, October 13, 2012

 Remove your steaks from the refrigerator 30-60 minutes before cooking.

 Heat a heavy-bottomed 12-inch skillet over high heat until hot.
 Gently place the steaks in the pan, leaving a 1/2 space between the steaks.
-Reduce the heat to medium-high and cook until steak is well-browned, 4 minutes.
+Reduce the heat to medium-high and cook until steak is well-browned, about 4 minutes.
 Using tongs, flip the steaks and continue to cook for 4 minutes until steak is medium-rare.

 Transfer the steaks to a cutting board.
 Spread 1 tablespoon olive oil or butter over each steak.
 Let rest for five minutes.
 Before serving, season liberally with sea salt and fresh ground pepper.